jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

     ![Limit Increase](./images/limit_increase_1.png "Limit Increase")
     ![Increase the Limit for Generative-Agent count, Knowledgebase count and Agent Endpoint count limits](./images/limit_increase_2.png "Increase the Limit for Generative-Agent count, Knowledgebase count and Agent Endpoint count limits")

+## Task 2:  View your newly created resources

-6. View the newly created storage bucket and the uploaded dataset in the UI.
+1. View the newly created storage bucket and the uploaded dataset in the UI.
+       - Click on the hamburger menu in the upper left of the console to open the menu
+       - Click on **Storage**
+       - Under **Object Storage & Archive Storage** click on **Buckets** (*make sure to select the OCI compartment you provisioned to*)
+       - Click in to **ai-workshop-labs-datasets**

     ![Newly created Buckets](./images/new_bucket_created.png "Newly created Buckets")
     ![Datasets in Buckets](./images/dataset_in_bucket.png "Datasets in Buckets")

-7. Explore your newly created knowledge base and the data source in the UI.
+3. Explore your newly created knowledge base and the data source in the UI.
+       - Click on the hamburger menu in the upper left of the console to open the menu
+       - Click on **Analytics & AI**
+       - Under **AI Services** click on **Generative AI Agents**
+       - Click on **Knowledge Bases** on the left side of the screen
+       - Click in to **Hotel_Concierge_Knowledge_Base**

     ![Newly created knowledge base](./images/knowledgebase_created.png "Newly created knowledge base")
     ![Newly created knowledge base](./images/knowledgebase_datasource.png "Newly created knowledge base")

-8. Confirm that the agents have been created successfully in the UI.
+4. Confirm that the agents have been created successfully in the UI.
+       - Click on **Knowledge bases** in towards the upper left
+       - Click on **Agents**

     ![Newly created Agents](./images/new_agents_created.png "Newly created Agents")

-## Task 2: Test Your RAG agent
+## Task 3: Test Your RAG agent

 Once the agent is active, click Launch chat.
 Test its knowledge from the dataset to confirm the RAG tool is working.